+LIFE CLASS, 1909

+Frederick N. Donaldson

+1

 CALENDAR

-One Hundred and Fifth Year Begins October 3, 1910
+One Hundred and Fourth Year Begins October 4, 1909

 The school year is divided into two terms of 17 weeks each.
-The first term will begin Monday, October 3, 1910, and close January 28, 1911; the second term will begin Monday, January 30, 1911, and close Saturday, May 27, 1911.
+The first term will begin Monday, October 4, 1909, and close January 29, 1910; the second term will begin Monday, January 31, 1910, and close Saturday, May 28, 1910.

-The schools are open from 9 o'clock A.M. until 5 o'clock P.M. daily except Sunday.

-Afternoon and evening classes are open from 6.30 o'clock P.M. until 10 o'clock P.M.
+The schools are open from 9 o'clock A.M. until 5 o'clock P.M., daily except Sunday.
+Afternoon and evening classes are open from 4.30 o'clock P.M. until 10 o'clock P.M.
 Visitors are admitted to the school on Wednesdays and Fridays from 4 to 5 P.M.
 The schools are closed on Sundays, Thanksgiving Day, Christmas Day, New Year's Day, and Washington's Birthday.
-During Christmas week the schools will be open, but no living models will be hired nor criticisms given.

-C. Leslie Thrasher

-DRAWING (ANTIQUE), 1910

-Samuel Phillips

-DRAWING (ANTIQUE), 1910

-FROM THE ARCHIVES OF PENNSYLVANIA ACADEMY OF THE FINE ARTS DO NOT REPRODUCE WITHOUT PERMISSION THE COURS

-THE COURSES OF INSTRUCTION DEPARTMENT OF DRAWING AND PAINTING

-The Courses of Instruction are divided into Departments of Drawing and Painting; of Sculpture; and of Illustration.
+THE COURSES OF INSTRUCTION DEPARTMENT OF DRAWING AND PAINTING The Courses of Instruction are divided into Departments of Drawing and Painting; of Sculpture; and of Illustration.
 In each of these departments there is certain prescribed work which must be done, but the departments are closely allied, the advanced students in each being not only allowed but also recommended to work in the others.
 The general method of instruction is by criticism of the work done, but the individuality of the student is not repressed by fixed methods.
 The aim is to help the student to observe accurately and record truthfully what he sees, and as he sees it.

-ANTIQUE COURSE

-In order that students who have had little or no training in drawing may pursue their studies under the easiest conditions and advance naturally to higher work, a preparatory Antique Course is conducted, which includes drawing from the cast, drawing and painting from still life, and lectures upon composition, perspective, and anatomy.
+ANTIQUE COURSE In order that students who have had little or no training in graphic art may pursue their studies under the easiest conditions and advance naturally to higher work, a preparatory Antique Course is conducted, which includes drawing from the cast, draw- [13] ing and painting from still life, and lectures upon composition, perspective, and anatomy.
 It comprises the following classes, and gives the student a comprehensive range of study.

-Samuel Phillips

-DRAWING (ANTIQUE), 1910

-CLASSES Drawing from Cast Every morning and afternoon, every night Composition

-INSTRUCTORS Hugh H. Breckenridge Assisted by Daniel Garber Joseph T. Pearson, Jr.
+CLASSES Drawing from Cast Every morning and afternoon, every night Composition INSTRUCTORS Hugh H. Breckenridge Assisted by Daniel Garber Henry R. Poore

 Still-life Drawing and Painting Monday, Wednesday and Friday afternoons Perspective Lectures Anatomy Lectures Hugh H. Breckenridge Assisted by Joseph T. Pearson, Jr. Frank Miles Day George McClellan, M.D.

-For admission to the Antique Course drawings or sketches from the solid object in any medium are required, and applicants may prepare these in the school-rooms or forward examples made for the purpose.

-The Fee for the Antique Course

-The fee for the Antique Course is \$50 per term, the payment of which fee entitles the student to work in the morning, afternoon, or night, or all three.
+Requirements for Admission For admission to the Antique Course drawings or sketches from the solid object in any medium are required, and applicants may prepare these in the school-rooms or forward examples made for the purpose.
+The Fee for the Antique Course The fee for the Antique Course is \$30 per term, the payment of which fee entitles the student to work in the morning, afternoon, or night, or all three.
+[14] PENNSYLVANIA ACADEMY OF THE FINE ARTS DO NOT REPRODUCE WITHOUT PERMISSION

-Craig Johns

-DRAWING (LIFE), 1910
+FROM THE ARCHIVES OF

 THE LIFE AND HEAD COURSE

-FROM THE ARCHIVES OF.
-PENNSYLVANIA ACADEMY OF THE FINE HARTS wing and painting, and includes drawing and painting from the Head, and the Human Figure, and drawing and painting from the Head, and bo NOT REPRODUCE WITHOUT PERMISSION Still Life, and lectures upon Composition, Perspective, and Anatomy.
+The Life and Head Course comprises all the advanced classes in drawing and painting, and includes drawing and painting from the Human Figure, and drawing and painting from the Head, and from Still Life, and lectures upon Composition, Perspective and Anatomy.